sigalsax/flight-api-angular/README.md

 - [ ] Improve UX by adding CSS to Flight component

+- [ ] Add layer b/w presentation layer and BL to convert input to expected format.
+Example: Miami -> MIA or Tel Aviv -> TLV

+- [ ] Expand functionality support round-trip

+## Security Milestones

+- [x] Add validation on form fields to ensure nothing is left blank

+- [ ] Add validation to ensure there are no unwanted special characters (`<, >, &, @, ', ", ;`) in Origin and Destination.

-- [ ] Add security measures on input and in code to prevent against malicious code execution
+- [ ] Clean input from View on Date to prevent against malicious code execution on special characters

+  -  Add extra layer b/w presentation layer and BL to do this encode/filter before data manipulation

 ## Open bugs to fix: